Apartment vs Condo Explained

 Unit comparison: Apartment vs Condo

-Apartments tend to be cookie-cutter – meaning your unit will look like your neighbor’s – and will typically, but not always, have less upgrades than condos.
+Apartments tend to be cookie-cutter – your unit will look like your neighbor’s, which looks like everyone else’s – and will typically, but not always, have fewer upgrades than condos.
 Apartment buildings may change owners, but will always be rentals, so from the owner’s perspective, putting extra money into them isn’t always wise.
 You might find far more carpet, vinyl and formica than hardwoods and granite, but newer developments are often incorporating at least some of today’s hottest design trends.

 The differences between a condo and an apartment are not huge at first glance, but worth noting when choosing your next home.
-If you know your preference, it can help you find a home you can truly be happy in, a home that suits your needs.
+If you know your preference, it can help you find a home that suits your needs.